 Tuesdays and Thursdays: 6 a.m. to 9 a.m.

 - Target: Target will reserve at stores nationwide for vulnerable guests – including elderly and those with underlying health concerns.

-Don’t Forget to Register to Vote!All voting in Hawaii is now all done via mail.
+Don’t Forget to Vote!All voting in Hawaii is now all done via mail.
 Exercise your civic right to vote to make a difference in your community.